mcdemarco/myrmex/README.md

 ## Additional Features

 Full rules are available under "Rules."
-Besides save, restore, undo and replay (mentioned above), the following features can be set or changed in the settings:
+Besides variants, save, restore, undo and replay (mentioned above), the following features can be set or changed in the settings:

-* All variants of Myrmex supported.
 * Enlarge the cards for tiny screens.
 * "Black Moons" make Moons easier to distinguish from Knots.
 * An anti-snooker setting shows you which courts and pawns you've already put into chambers.

 ## Bugs

 Undo only undoes one move.
 (Undoing again will re-do.)
-Undo will not undo a deal.
+Undo will not undo a deal, but killing the tab/window and reopening it may undo a deal.

 ## Links